miiyuh/finalyearproject-library-management-system-092023/README.md

 2. Place the "library" folder inside the root directory.
 If you are using XAMPP, put it in C:\xampp\htdocs.

 ### Database Configuration

-- Open phpMyAdmin or type 'localhost/phpmyadmin' iun the url of your browser.
+- Open phpMyAdmin or type 'localhost/phpmyadmin' in the URL of your browser if you are using XAMPP.
-- Create a database named "library."
+- Create a database named "library"
-- Import the database using "library.sql" (available inside the zip package).
+- Import the database using "library.sql" (available inside the folder).

 ### For User

 - Open your browser and enter "http://localhost/library" or "http://localhost/library/library" depending on which one works for you.

    **Login Details for User:**